 Huseyn’s life story

 After the fall of the Soviet Union, Huseyn Abdullayev, today age 52, became one of his home country’s main entrepreneurs.
 In 2005, he was elected a member of the National Assembly of the Republic of Azerbaijan.
 In 2007, after criticizing the work of the Prime Minister, he was arrested, imprisoned, and sentenced to two years in prison.
 This decision led the European Court of Human Rights to reprimand Azerbaijan.
 On 5 June 2013, Huseyn Abdullayev uploaded a political video onto YouTube in which he decried the repression in his country and encouraged the population to end their silence.

 A criminal proceeding for tax evasion was opened against him in Baku the next day.
 It is this proceeding that has led to the sentence of six years in prison he is currently serving.
 Huseyn Abdullayev’s arrest, kidnapping, and ongoing detention are politically motivated – consequences of his criticism of President Aliyev and the government.
-In August 2019, Huseyn Abdullayev denounced Turkey and Azerbaijan to the UN’s Working Group on Arbitrary Detention, which is due to render its decision before summer 2020.
+In August 2019, Huseyn Abdullayev denounced Turkey and Azerbaijan to the UN’s Working Group on Arbitrary Detention, which, a year later, disclosed its decision and called for his immediate release.

 25 March 2020

-— Husseyn Aabdullayev publishes an open letter to Angela Merkel in German media.
+— Huseyn Aabdullayev publishes an open letter to Angela Merkel in German media.

 29 January 2020

 — The Court of Appeal of Baku confirms Huseyn Abdullayev’s sentencing to 6 years in prison.

 — Huseyn Abdullayev appeals against his sentence of 1st October 2019.

 — The Military Tribunal of Baku sentences Huseyn Abdullayev to 6 years in prison.